ossf/malicious-packages/README.md

 Below is the definition of what this repository considers a malicious package or repository.

+- ether:
-- a package publicly available in a package registry, or a repository
+  - a package publicly available in a package registry; or
+  - a git repository publicly accessible on the internet
 - and either:
   - when installed or used, would require some sort of incident response due to the loss of confidentiality, availability and/or integrity; or